 Fort Myers Federal Criminal Defense Lawyers

-Being arrested, or finding out that you are the target of a criminal investigation is an incredible scary time, as our Fort Myers federal crime lawyers understand.
+Being arrested, or finding out that you are the target of a criminal investigation is an incredibly scary time, as our Fort Myers federal crime lawyers understand.
 It is even more frightening to learn that the Federal Government is at the other end of this process.
-The United States Government has unlimited resources at their disposal; after all they are prosecuting defendants with their own tax dollars.
+The United States Government has unlimited resources at their disposal; after all, they are prosecuting defendants with their own tax dollars.

 In Federal Court, an arrestee has usually been followed or investigated for months, even years; this is very different from a state case where officers often stumble upon a serious crime after pulling a suspect over for something as simple as a traffic ticket.
 This investigation process greatly changes how Federal cases are handled and is one of the many reasons why an experienced federal crime attorney in Fort Myers is necessary to properly handle these complex cases.
-Defendants charged in Federal Court are often charged with committing criminal acts which would also be illegal under a similar state law; however, the process that will soon follow is vastly different and requires specialized experience.
+Defendants charged in Federal Court are often charged with committing criminal acts, which would also be illegal under similar state law; however, the process that will soon follow is vastly different and requires specialized experience.

-After an arrest the Defendant must be taken, without unnecessary delay before a magistrate judge to advise the Defendant of the charges, their right to retain (or be appointed) an attorney, and at this time the judge may initially determine if the Defendant can be released pending trial.
+After an arrest, the Defendant must be taken, without unnecessary delay before a magistrate judge to advise the Defendant of the charges, their right to retain (or be appointed) an attorney, and at this time, the judge may initially determine if the Defendant can be released pending trial.

 If you, or someone you know is facing Federal prosecution in Federal Court please contact our Fort Myers federal crime attorneys as soon as possible as the Federal criminal process moves incredibly quickly.